tqer39/local-workspace-provisioning/README.md

    1. SSL/TLS is automatically issued
    2. Issue an NS record and set it in Cloud Domains
 3. Add rules to Cloudflare and redirect to `setup` when accessing `https://setup.tqer39.dev/*`
-4. When accessing `https://setup.tqer39.dev` with cURL, the `setup.sh` in this repository is loaded as plain text and executed with bash
+4. When accessing `https://setup.tqer39.dev` with cURL, the `setup` in this repository is loaded as plain text and executed with bash

 ### Sequence Diagram